Blackbullion privacy notice

 Who are we?

-As referred to in this policy, references to “us”, “we”, “our” and “Blackbullion” means Blackbullion Ltd. (company number 07629923) of 5 Technology Park, Colindeep Ln, London NW9 6BX.
+As referred to in this policy, references to “us”, “we”, “our” and “Blackbullion” means Blackbullion Ltd. (company number 07629923) of 5 Technology Park, Colindeep Lane, London, United Kingdom, NW9 6BX.

-For the purposes of the Data Protection Act 2018 and the General Data Protection Regulation 2016/679 (“GDPR”), we are a data controller except where we also act as a data processor under the instructions of a third party (such as educational institutions or scholarship providers).
+For the purposes of the Data Protection Act 2018 and the UK General Data Protection Regulation (“GDPR”), we are a data controller except where we also act as a data processor under the instructions of a third party (such as educational institutions or scholarship providers).

 Changes to this policy